 Many plans and ideas for the Halle Planetarium’s programme are already circling in orbit.
 New ideas are constantly being identified and charted, gradually forming a packed calendar of events that will irresistibly pull visitors in.
 “Fascinating!” as Spock would say.
 And there is no better way to describe it.

-Until the Halle Planetarium opens in the fourth quarter of 2021, digital recordings of some episodes of the popular “Hallesche Sternstunden” series as well as the topping-out ceremony held on 27 October 2020 can be found here on this website.
+Until the Halle Planetarium opens in the second quarter of 2022, digital recordings of some episodes of the popular “Hallesche Sternstunden” series as well as the topping-out ceremony held on 27 October 2020 can be found here on this website.

 The calendar of events is continuously being updated.
 So stay tuned and check in from time to time!
 Perhaps a new programme item will have materialised by then.

-Starry and sparkling beauty: the nights around winter solstice
+Starry and sparkling beauty: the nights around the winter solstice

 On the occasion of the winter solstice on 21.12.2021, the Landesmuseum für Vorgeschichte Halle (Saale) welcomes the Planetarium Halle (Saale).
 Planetarium director Dirk Schlesier will inspire the audience with a starry sky demonstration of the phenomena and peculiarities of the night stars of the winter solstice.
 After the demonstration, there will be an evening tour of the special exhibition of the Landesmuseum für Vorgeschichte Halle (Saale).

 On it the visitors can take a direct look into the depths of the ether through telescopes.
 And all this while enjoying warming drinks and Bronze Age delicacies.